CppPlayground/LTC-LinearTimecode-SMPTE/README.md

 ```
 `const unsigned int min` : `the minimum long edge duration`
 `const unsigned int max` : `the maximum long edge duration`
-> Set the minimum and maximum long edge duration
+> Set the minimum and maximum duration of the long edge

 <br>